Unique Operator

 Adding a Unique Operator

-To see a Unique operator in action, let's look at an example.
-You'll create a Data Table that holds a list of countries.
-In the Data Table, you'll include a couple of duplicate entries.
-Then, you'll set up a Data Workflow to weed out the duplicates.
+In this example, you'll configure a Data Table component that stores a list of countries.
+In the Data Table component, you'll include a couple of duplicate entries and set up a Data Workflow to remove the duplicate entries.

 Configure the Data Table Component